 Who we are...

-The Hummanby Parish Office is suituated in the Community Centre on Stonegate and is staffed by Dawn Naylor - Parish Clerk and Claire Boston - RFO/Deputy Clerk.
-We have two part-time Caretakers, John McCormick - Permanent Caretaker and Tim Marsh - Temporary Seasonal Caretaker.
+The Hunmanby Parish Office is situated in the Community Centre on Stonegate and is staffed by Dawn Naylor - Parish Clerk and Claire Boston - RFO/Deputy Clerk.
+We have two part-time Caretakers, John McCormick and Tim Marsh.

 What is a Parish Council?

 A parish council is a local authority that makes decisions on behalf of the people in the parish.
 It is the level government closest to the community, with the district authority (SBC) above it in the hierarchy.

 As it is the authority closest to the people, parish councils are invariably the first place people will go with concerns or ideas.
 For this reason they are a vital part of any community.

 Why become a Parish Councillor?

 If you have never been to a parish council meeting before, you may be forgiven for thinking that parish councillors are a group of (probably older) people who meet now and then in a draughty village hall.
 If, however, you live in a community where something ‘big’ has happened, you’ll know that when people in the community need support and guidance, it is sometimes the parish council that is turned to.